Disk-MTH/UsableMacOS/README.md

 ### Config
 - Create the config file: `mkdir -p ~/.config/menuanywhere && [ ! -f ~/.config/menuanywhere/config.json ] && touch ~/.config/menuanywhere/config.json`
 - Copy the config inside

+After that you need to restart the Mac for the config to be effective

 ## [Maccy](https://github.com/p0deje/Maccy) (2.5.1) - Clipboard Manager